 And the classic episode “The Naked Time” forever gave us this indelible image of a deranged, shirtless George Takei displaying what we mean when we say “a dancer’s body”:

-Plus, in the “Charlie X” episode this happened.
-It was awkward:
+Plus, in the “Charlie X” episode, this happened.

 Trek Fact: After the original series was canceled but before The Motion Picture was made, Star Trek creator Gene Roddenberry co-wrote and produced a sexploitation film chock full of nudity in 1971.